 |Become part of the Plagiarism Prevention Pool||never||+||+||+|

-PlagScan uses an encrypted document transfer method (256-bit SSL via https) for maximum security.
+PlagScan uses an encrypted document transfer method (256-bit SSL via HTTPS) for maximum security.
 If you would like to activate encryption prior to logging in, select https://www.plagscan.com.
 Secure Socket Layer (SSL) is the protocol that enables this safe data transfer via the internet.
 The SSL protocol makes sure that sensitive data, such as credit card information, cannot be read or manipulated.
 Many browsers such as Microsoft Internet Explorer, Firefox, Opera, Chrome and others support SSL.
-The use of SSL is indicated by a lock icon somewhere in your browser.
+The use of SSL is indicated by a padlock icon somewhere in your browser.
 The position of this icon may vary based on which browser you are using.